systemik/Kobra3-Firmware/README.md

 > [!WARNING]
 > # USE AT YOUR OWN RISK.
 I TAKE NO RESPONSABILITY OF WHAT YOU DO WITH BELOW INFORMATION
 > # Latest version tested : 2.3.3.9

+Note : Other repository of interest with moonraker and mainsail (untested by me) : https://github.com/utkabobr/DuckPro-Kobra3

 **In short:**

-Other repository of interest with mooraker and mainsail (untested by me) : https://github.com/utkabobr/DuckPro-Kobra3

 You need to create a file called "**update.sh**"
 You can put whatever you want (at your onwn risk) in the script file.